carlfranklin/BindablePropertiesInMaui/README.md

 This is a good practice in software development, as it makes our code easier to maintain and modify in the future.

-Then modify the *PersonComponent.xaml* file as shown below:
+Modify the *PersonComponent.xaml* file as shown below:

 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>